swaCreates/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [ x ] Explain the difference between `Relational Databases` and `SQL`.

+  * Relational Databases are the structure and type for what kind of database design you desire.
+    As for using SQL, it is a DBMS (Database Management System) and is used to query a DB specifically such as Relational Databases.

-- [ ] Why do tables need a `primary key`?
+- [ x ] Why do tables need a `primary key`?

+  * The primary key helps identify that specific piece of data in the database, and keeps it in         memory uniquely.

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [ x ] What is the name given to a table column that references the primary key on another table.

+  * It is called a foreign key.

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [ x ] What do we need in order to have a _many to many_ relationship between two tables.

+  * We would need to have an intermediate table.

 ## Minimum Viable Product